 Any type of blanket policy, such as blanket medical insurance, needs to be evaluated on a case-by-case basis.
 So it is important to work with a knowledgeable agent who can customize coverage to your needs.

 An independent agent can help you compare individual policies with blanket coverage before choosing the option that makes the most sense for you.

 Blanket insurance is undoubtedly more expensive than an individual insurance policy.
 But you must consider the advantage of extended coverage and just how much that is worth to you.

 Blanket insurance coverage will typically run about 10 percent more than your average policy, but to get the same amount of coverage, you’d need to purchase at least two separate policies.
 As you may know, bundling insurance can often save you money.
 Blanket insurance takes care of the bundling for you.

 Getting Assistance with Blanket Insurance Policies

-If you’re interested in learning more about how blanket insurance coverage can reduce your personal insurance costs, or the costs of your business insurance costs as a business owner, an independent agent in the Trusted Choice network can help.
+If you’re interested in learning more about how blanket insurance coverage can reduce your personal insurance costs, or the costs of your business insurance costs as a business owner, an independent agent in our network can help.

 Independent agents have access to competitive rates from multiple insurance companies and will compare several policies to find the one that will work best for you.
 Contact an independent agent today to learn whether blanket insurance is right for you.